MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: MultiPhishGuard

 In our implementation, the RL module treats the weights \( w = [w_1, w_2, \ldots, w_N] \) as actions drawn from a policy \( \pi_\theta(w|x) \), where \( x \) represents email-specific features (e.g., number of URLs and key phishing keywords in the text).
 The objective is to maximize the expected reward \( E[r] \), and the reward function is the accuracy of the final classification.
 Through iterative feedback and reward optimization, PPO allows the system to refine its weighting strategy, continuously adapting to subtle and evolving phishing patterns.

-This dynamic weighting strategy not only enhances detection accuracy but also mitigates false positives by tailoring the influence of each modality based on context.
+This dynamic weighting strategy is designed to enhance detection accuracy and reduce false positives by tailoring the influence of each modality based on context.
 For example, when an email contains suspicious links, the model may prioritize URL analysis, whereas it may focus on metadata if the sender information appears inconsistent.
-The PPO-based RL module continuously optimizes these weight adjustments, ensuring that the detection framework remains robust against a wide range of phishing tactics.
-Consequently, our approach provides a resilient and adaptive solution that refines its performance in real-time, maintaining high accuracy even as attackers evolve their strategies.
+The PPO-based RL module continuously optimizes these weight adjustments, helping the detection framework remain robust across a range of phishing tactics.
+Consequently, our approach provides an adaptive detection framework that can refine its behavior as phishing strategies evolve.